Disadvantages of electric scooters (what you need to know before buying)

 Accidents are always a possibility

-Electric scooters affected: all models
+Electric scooters affected: all models.

 Scooters are as safe as the rider is responsible, so an accident is always possible, and the risk of a scooter injury is never truly absent.
-Also, riding an electric scooter presents some other risks that are not as serious as an accident, but they are a thing you should be aware of as well.
+Also, riding an electric scooter presents some other risks that are not as serious as an accident, but they are something you should be aware of as well.

 Of course, you should always wear a good scooter helmet when riding, that not only reduces the risk of a serious injury severalfold, but it also keeps you out of trouble with the law.